FabioRodrigues/nakama-poc/Readme.md

 To perform an end-to-end test, follow these steps:

-0. Run `make build` This will start the application
+0. Run `make run` This will start the application
 1. Open Nakama server at [http://127.0.0.1:7351](http://127.0.0.1:7351).
 2. Navigate to the `API EXPLORER` menu.
 3. From the dropdown menu, select the `file_seeker` endpoint.